iMoto251/stats-gui/README.md

 The web scraper is built utilizing puppeteer.

 ## GUI
-The GUI is in HTML packed by electron.
+The GUI is in HTML and CSS packed by electron.

 ## Upcoming projects
 - MSI installer to install the program and all dependencies for ease of use.